7 Spring Fashion Trends That Are Bringing Joy Back To Dressing

 With vaccine rollouts bringing about a more optimistic horizon, we’re seeing these spring collections with a newfound sense of excitement.

 When we first saw the 2021 spring collections in September, we hadn’t any idea what sorts of occasions they’d be worn to once they finally arrived in stores.
-Now, seven months later, 40% of adults in the U.S. are vaccinated.
-In turn, a newfound sense of excitement is growing around the fashion trends we can take outside.
+Now, seven months later, the vaccine is being rolled out and a newfound sense of excitement is growing around the fashion trends we can take outside.

 Advertisement

-Given that many of us haven’t actually gotten dressed in more than a year, it’s understandable if the concept of pairing colors and patterns in ways that work together feels intimidating.
-Ease into fashion again by sticking with just one color — be it a pastel, neon, or neutral — for your entire look.
+Given that many of us haven’t actually gotten dressed in more than a year, it’s understandable if the concept of pairing colours and patterns in ways that work together feels intimidating.
+Ease into fashion again by sticking with just one colour — be it a pastel, neon, or neutral — for your entire look.
 For inspo, see: MaxMara, Fendi, Sportmax, and No.21.

 shop 6 products